centreon/centreon-documentation/versioned_docs/version-21.10/monitoring/anomaly-detection.md

   - Centreon in minimum version 20.04
   - A token provided by Centreon to access the Centreon Cloud platform
-  - An Internet connection from the Centreon Central server
+  - An Internet connection from the Centreon Central server.
+The central server must be able to reach `api.a.prod.mycentreon.com` on port 443.
   - The SHELL environment variable [LC_ALL](https://www.gnu.org/software/gettext/manual/html_node/Locale-Environment-Variables) must not be set, or be set to `C`.
 To check the value of this variable, enter:

     ```